Female Vocal Lyrics Prompts: 10 Heroine-POV Templates for Suno

-Female-perspective lyrics fail at two opposite extremes — over-pining (“waiting for him to come back”) that reads as helpless, or fake-tough (“I don’t need anyone”) that reads as defensive.
-The middle ground is specific situation + authentic emotion + grounded strength, and that’s what these 10 templates lock in — from ballad to dance floor, R&B confidence to grandmother-kitchen tenderness.
-Pair with the Suno-friendly catchy songwriting prompts if you need the Suno-ready format pass after the lyrics are drafted.
+Female-perspective lyrics fail at two opposite extremes: over-pining (“waiting for him to come back”) that reads as helpless, or fake-tough (“I don’t need anyone”) that reads as defensive.
+The middle ground is specific situation + authentic emotion + grounded strength, and that is what these 10 templates lock in, from ballad to dance floor, R&B confidence to grandmother-kitchen tenderness.
+Draft the words with a strong model (Claude Opus 4.7 or GPT-5.5 both write clean verse/chorus structure), then run a Suno-friendly catchy songwriting pass before you generate audio.

 What a high-quality prompt should contain